'Bang bang': Henderson witness reacted to gun shots; man charged with woman's murder

 The woman was found critically injured when they were called shortly before 9pm.

-A spokesperson said immediate first aid was provided however she died at the scene.
+A police spokesperson said immediate first aid was provided however she died at the scene.

-One person is in custody following a firearms incident in Henderson this evening.
+One person is in custody following a firearms incident in Henderson yesterday evening.

 "While we are in the early stages of our inquiries we want to reassure the community we do not believe there to be an ongoing risk to the public."